Cap Rate? ROI? Are you looking at a property investment and hearing these terms for the first time?

 Here are some reasons that cap rate is an essential valuation calculation:

-Whichever property is generating the most income will have the highest cap rate, and you’ll know which one to purchase.
+Holding all else constant, whichever property is generating the most income will have the highest cap rate, and you’ll know which one to purchase.

 All you have to do is divide 100 by the cap rate (ex: For a property whose rate is 10%, you’d be looking at a 10-year payback period).
+Note: this doesn’t including financing.

 Performing a return-on-investment analysis is the key to making smart real estate investment decisions.